-We have audited the basic financial statements of the City of Ann Arbor, Michigan as of and for the year ended June 30, 2003, and have issued our report thereon dated October 21, 2003.
-We did not audit the financial statements of the Ann Arbor Housing Commission, which represents 35% of the assets and 43% of the revenues of the aggregate discretely presented component units.
+We have audited the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Ann Arbor, Michigan as of and for the year ended June 30, 2004, which collectively comprise the City's basic financial statements, and have issued our report thereon dated October 22, 2004.
+We did not audit the financial statements of the Ann Arbor Housing Commission, which represents 35% of the assets and 32% of the revenues of the aggregate discretely presented component units.
 Those financial statements were audited by other auditors whose report was furnished to us, and our opinion, insofar as it relates to the amounts included for the Ann Arbor Housing Commission, is based solely on the report of the other auditors.

-Our audit was performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
+Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by OMB Circular A-133 and is not a required part of the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the financial statements taken as a whole.